healygi/shop/README.md

   - The user can select which category they would like to view.
 Here they can look at each product, view their price, rating and title.
   - If they want to investigate a product further they can select it and then they will be guided to the individual product so they can read the product description description.
+  - They can select the size of their product (if the product has a size)

       ![register](/media/product-detail.png)